kevinmatthes/routines/README.md

 | Pandoc            | application   | compilation of repository manual  |
 | `texlive-full`    | package       | compilation of repository manual  |

+All further software requirements are named in the according directories of the various build routines.
+Mostly, these further software requirements just are compilers, specific library creation tools or automatic documentation writing applications.

 <!----------------------------------------------------------------------------->